hertzsprung/charney-phillips/src/proposal.md

 * OMEGA, adaptive non-hydrostatic LAM, unstructured triangular prisms, bacon2000, boybeyi2001, haven't checked if they do refinement/coarsening in the vertical but I think no
 * stcyr-2008

+* some literature that uses conforming refinement:
+  - walko-avissar2011 10.1175/MWR-D-11-00021.1 triangles
+  - skamarock2012 10.1175/MWR-D-11-00215.1 hexagons
+  - zarzycki2015 10.1175/JCLI-D-14-00599.1 quads (cubed-sphere)
+  - muller2013 10.1016/j.jcp.2012.10.038 triangles (but arranged in quads)
+* pros/cons of conforming/nonconforming:
+  - jablonowski2009 says nonconforming block-refinement can be more computationally efficient
+  * TODO: more ...
+* TODO: is there any literature that deals with the treatment of orography with horizontal mesh refinement?

 * does anyone do AMR in the vertical?
   * yamazaki-satomura2012 do
   * hubbard-nikiforakis2003 do, but for advection-only tests
+  * muller2013 do

 ## more general texts